Saskatchewan influenza activity on the rise with experts urging flu vaccine | Globalnews.ca

 “Always our message is if you’re working in hospitals or long-term care centres, people that are sick need to avoid these areas.”

-This influenza season has been especially bad because it started early say experts and because of the strains in circulation.
+This influenza season has been especially bad because it started early, said experts, and because of the strains in circulation.

 “The concern with the H3N2 strain is it leads to serious complications and this is especially for seniors and individuals with chronic illness such as diabetes, lung disease, heart disease and so on,” Kapaj added.